yeroca/qmk_concurrent_macros/docs/concurrent_macros.md

 ```

  * Set other undesired/unused animations to false in your `keyboard.json` file
- * Modify your keyboard layout .json file that is used by VIA to add this lighting animation option and remove any ones that you set to false
+ * Modify your keyboard layout .json file that is used by VIA to add this lighting animation option and remove any ones that you set to false in `keyboard.json`.

 ### Special keycodes can be changed